rmallols/kodflix-anti-patterns/README.md

 ### [Create a GitHub repo](https://github.com/new)

 ### Grant your laptop access to your GitHub repo

-1. Open a GitBash shell.
-This is usually located, on Windows, at `C:\Program Files (x86)\Git\bin\sh.exe`.
-PowerShell is also valid for Windows users.
-2. Run the following command:
 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```